Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Electronic Control Board and User Interface Controls

-The electronic control board and the user interface controls operate the bake, broil, time
+The electronic control board and the user interface controls operate the bake,

 bake, and the self-clean functions of the range or oven.
-The electronic control board also
+The electronic control

 displays the time of day, timer, and any error or fault codes.
-The electronic control board
+The electronic

 and the user interface controls are located in the control panel.